ASMlover/study/reading-notes/LearnMoreStudyLess/README.md

 ## **Overview**
- * Information and skills about `Learn More Study Less'
+ * Information and skills about `Learn More Study Less`